chrislatina/MLE/README.md

 Thesis Documentation: Hardware Module for Machine Listening

 # Proposal
 Abstract — Machine listening provides a set of data with which music can be synthesized, modified, or sonified.
 Real time audio feature extraction opens up new worlds for interactive music, improvisation, and generative composition.
-This project is especially interested in the intersection of machine listening with interactive performance using DIY embedded systems, integrating machine listening with analog synthesizers.
+This project is especially focused on the intersection of machine listening with interactive performance using DIY embedded systems, integrating machine listening with analog synthesizers.

 <details>